marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 the method `Dial` on the child instance.
 This child instance is only available at runtime.
 Note that Martin omits this initialisation code in his original paper.
 He also does not discuss the downsides of this approach.

-However, I don't think we should toss it away too quickly.
-Let's critique the example a little bit before moving on.
+However, I don't think we should toss this example away too quickly.

 We know for a fact that when types are only resolved at runtime our code becomes slower.
 But why?
 For each class that inherits virtual functions the